eohjelle/MCTS-playground/core/README.md

 # Abstract Tree Search

+This folder contains two main files:

-The file `tree_search.py` contains an abstract version of commonly used variants of Monte Carlo Tree Search (MCTS).
+- `tree_search.py`: An abstract version of commonly used variants of Monte Carlo Tree Search (MCTS).
+- `model.py`: Interface for deep learning models and (self-play) training procedures for use in tree search algorithms.

 ## How to use